Staff & Board

 Charles T. Brown, S.C.J. is a member of the Congregation of the Priests of the Sacred Heart.
 Brown holds a Ph.D. in New Testament and Early Christianity and is presently on the faculty of Sacred Scripture at Sacred Heart Seminary and School of Theology, Hales Corners, Wisconsin.
 Brown began his priestly ministry in the Ituri Forest of the eastern Democratic Republic of the Congo, and he taught for ten years at St. Joseph’s Theological Institute, KwaZulu-Natal in the Republic of South Africa.
 He is currently the Secretary of Missions for the U.S.A. province of his congregation.

 Maura Browne, SNDdeN is a Sister of Notre Dame de Namur.
-Sister Maura served AFJN for thirteen years, first as Associate Director, then as Executive Director, and most recently she was a member of AFJN’s Board of Directors.
+In October 2022, Sr. Browne was elected Vice-Chair of AFJN’s Board of Director.
+She served AFJN first as Associate Director, then as Executive Director, she was a member of AFJN’s Board of Directors and most recently served as AFJN Interim Director in 2021.
 She is a graduate of Emmanuel College and the Northeastern University School of Law, both based in Boston, Massachusetts.
 Prior to her AFJN service, Sister Maura taught biology and science in Catholic schools in Massachusetts, before serving as the Principal of a Mikinduri Girls High School in Kenya.
 Subsequent to serving as the Executive Director of AFJN, Sister Maura served in leadership positions within her religious congregation and as the International SNDdeN Coordinator of Justice, Peace and the Integrity of Creation.
 She has traveled to fifteen African countries during the course of her career.

 Margaret Doyle, SHCJ lives in Rosemont, PA.
 She is a member of the Society of the Holy Child Jesus, an international congregation with an African Province composed of over 160 sisters serving in Chad, Ghana and Nigeria.
 The Society was a founding member of AFJN and Sister Margaret has been her congregation’s representative on the AFJN Board since 2019.
 In 1999 her congregation helped to found the African Sisters Educational Collaborative that offers on-line courses to African sisters in ten sub-Saharan Africa.